RakipGit/Privileged_Access_Management_PAM_Devolutions_Lab/README.md

 For this scenario, I used two local accounts on the workgroup VM:

--`dvls-mgmt` = Local administrator account used by DVLS for management operations.
+- `dvls-mgmt` = Local administrator account used by DVLS for management operations.
--`poppi` = Local managed account added to the PAM vault.
+- `poppi` = Local managed account added to the PAM vault.

 The dvls-mgmt account was used by Devolutions Server through the Windows User Provider and the poppi account was the local privileged account whose password was rotated by PAM.